 The immiscible liquids are taken in a separating funnel and left undisturbed.
 After a while, they separate out according to their specific gravities, with the heavier liquid at the bottom.
-Then they are later collected.
+Then, they are collected later.

 Substances can also be separated according to their preferential solubilities in the liquid.
 For example, if phenol is to be extracted, it can be preferentially extracted using NaOH solution as one of the liquids used.

-Chromatography is an important separation technique used to separate constituent particles of a mixture of substances, to purify the compounds and check the purity of organic compounds.
-In this technique on a stationary phase (solid or a liquid) a mixture of substance is applied.
+Chromatography is an important separation technique used to separate constituent particles of a mixture of substances to purify the compounds and check the purity of organic compounds.
+In this technique, on a stationary phase (solid or liquid), a mixture of substances is applied.
 The mixture of gas or the pure solvent is allowed to move slowly on the stationary phase.
-Due to which the components of the mixture start separating from one another.
+Due to this, the components of the mixture start separating from one another.